xavierjohn/ServiceLevelIndicators/README.md

 4. Add the middleware to the pipeline.

-   If API versioning is used and want api_version as a SLI metric dimension, Use `app.UseServiceLevelIndicatorWithApiVersioning();`
+   If API versioning is used and want http.api.version as a SLI metric dimension, Use `app.UseServiceLevelIndicatorWithApiVersioning();`

    Otherwise, `app.UseServiceLevelIndicator();`